The future of the city

 Opportunities for the future

-Wietse Verheul, Manager Commercial Support at Amvest, sees many opportunities for LIVVIN in the future.
-"Integral housing concepts, residential buildings with facilities, co-living and co-housing: these are all things in which LIVVIN can play a major role.
-Because we are involved there, we can learn a lot and quickly."
+Wietse Verheul, Manager of Commercial Support at Amvest, sees many opportunities for LIVVIN in the future.
+"Integrated housing concepts, residential buildings with amenities, co-living, and co-housing: these are all areas where LIVVIN can play a major role.
+Because we’re involved in these areas, we can learn a lot, and quickly.”

-"Amvest has an important goal: to increase customer satisfaction, residential enjoyment and also safety.
-Why do you think this is so important?"
+"Amvest has an important goal: to increase customer satisfaction, enhance the quality of life, and improve safety.
+Why do you think that’s so important?"

 You find that it's important to invest retirement money in things that are socially responsible.
 Even better: in things that might also have social impact.
 With the way we approach this, we are trying to have an impact, for example, on the residential experience of all of Amvest's end users, by trying to combat loneliness, for example, by creating a connection between residents.
 That is one of the main motivations for doing it.

-"Did it start from a customer need?
-Or is it more from the vision of Amvest or an investor who made this possible, such a concept?"
+"Did it start with a customer need?
+Or is it more based on the vision of Amvest or an investor who made this possible?"

 "The concept comes together in an app.
-But, the whole concept, isn't it much more than an app?"
+But isn't the whole concept much more than just an app?"

 The app is one channel that we use.
 Another component is really the human being, the community manager, who we deploy on location.
 And there really is a community living room in the building.

-"The environment, the neighborhood, where the complex is located is also very important.
-How do you involve that?"
+"The surroundings and the neighborhood where the complex is located are also very important.
+How do you take those into account?"

 The neighborhood is involved by partnering with local entrepreneurs, for example.
 It is precisely about connecting the neighborhood with each other.
 That includes entrepreneurs, of course.
 We want them to flourish.
 This can be done, for example, by having the entrepreneurs also offer a service in the app.
 Think of offering a discount, an action or organizing an activity where residents are then welcome.